jayalane/go-tinyconfig/README.md

 This enables docker images to be generated, one image that runs with different configs in different environments (e.g. QA vs. PROD).

+Second little feature creep: For each key in a file it is parsing, it will check any environment variables named like "TINYCONFIG_OVERRIDE_*" and set a key, equal to whatever * matches, set equal to the value of the env variable.
+It does this check after everything else happens (so it won't cause a reload of the files in feature creep number one.

 *Is it good to use?*

 I like it.